Retrocognition experiences explained by the medium Craig hamilton-Parker

 The psychic ability to see the past is called Retro-cognition.
-Also sometimes called postcognition, retrocognition is the psychic ability to ‘see’ an event has happened in the past.
+Also sometimes called post-cognition, retrocognition is the psychic ability to ‘see’ an event has happened in the past.
 (The ability to see the future is called Precognition.)

 FLIGHTS IN TIME

 A classic example of déjà vu, where a person feels that they have witnessed or experienced a situation before is an example of retrocognition.
-Usually the sensation lasts only a few seconds but there are pathological cases on record where the subject has prolonged or even a constant feeling of déjà vu.
+Usually, the sensation lasts only a few seconds but there are pathological cases on record where the subject has prolonged or even a constant feeling of déjà vu.
 The phenomenon is experienced occasionally by the majority of normal people usually under conditions of fatigue or heightened sensitivity.

 Science still can’t adequately explain it this form of retro-cognition.
 One theory says that it is caused when one side of the brain receives messages a fraction of a second after the other.
 Or it may be that the déjà vu experience is a memory mix up caused when repressed memories surface.
 Some say that is simply that the experience reminds you of real part-recalled events like the infuriating act of trying to recall a name that’s on the tip of your tongue.

 But how does science explain-away the experiences of people such as David Martin from Southsea in Portsmouth who told me about his déjà vu experience in Singapore?
-Whilst travelling through some unfamiliar terrain in a jeep with his friends he had a profound sense of déjà vu and soon realized that he ‘knew’ the unfamiliar terrain “At the cross-roads I said ‘Turn left here because just down the road is a lovely tea house.
+Whilst traveling through some unfamiliar terrain in a jeep with his friends he had a profound sense of déjà vu and soon realized that he ‘knew’ the unfamiliar terrain “At the cross-roads I said ‘Turn left here because just down the road is a lovely tea house.
 It has a large red sign and a large stone dog outside.
 When we approach a Malaysian girl dressed in black will wave to us.’

 “Everyone in the car laughed and reminded me that none of us had ever visited the area before.
-We turned left and there was the tea house exactly as I described it with the, red sign, stone dog and the Malaysian girl stood outside waving to us.”
+We turned left and there was the tea house exactly as I described it with the red sign, stone dog and the Malaysian girl stood outside waving to us.”

 David’s déjà vu, like thousands of similar reports, includes information about the future, a future that was to unfold only moments after he had made his prediction.

-Similarly many people have told me how they’ve seen back through time and witness events from the past.
+Similarly, many people have told me how they’ve seen back through time and witness events from the past.
 These spontaneous uncalled for glimpses may explain some of the strange and consistent accounts of ghostly sightings.

-I have been sent many convincing, strange stories that I’m beginning to believe that popular television programs such as Goodnight Sweetheart no longer as daft as they seem.
+I have been sent many convincing, strange stories that I’m beginning to believe that popular television programs such as Goodnight Sweetheart are no longer as daft as they seem.
 Is it possible for ordinary people, who make no claim to psychic powers, to ‘see’ both the past and future?

-Psychologist Dr Keith Herne is a member of the Society for Psychical Research and heads the BBC’s prediction bureau for the program Out of this World.
-“Premonition exists even though it defies the known laws of the universe.” says the eminent scientist, “Everything in the universe may happen all at once and our lifetime is but one segment of this wholeness.
+Psychologist Dr. Keith Herne is a member of the Society for Psychical Research and heads the BBC’s prediction bureau for the program Out of this World.
+“Premonition exists even though it defies the known laws of the universe.” says the eminent scientist, “Everything in the universe may happen all at once and our life is but one segment of this wholeness.
 I predict that one of the most important questions for the science of the next millennium will be concerned with the illusion of time.”

-“The meaning of my nightmares was revealed on the television some weeks later.
+“The meaning of my nightmares was revealed on television some weeks later.
 I saw on the News a picture of the very tower that I had just been dreaming about: The Chernobyl power station in Russia.”

 But one of the most chilling stories of precognition was sent to me by Mr Lizakowski from Shipley in West Yorkshire.
 “In the early 1960’s I attended Cottingley Manor School and I remember how a schoolboy was describing a dream in the school playground to every boy or girl present there.
 ‘Peter will commit murder’ he said convincingly.
 ‘And it will be horrible! horrible! horrible!’
-In distressed tones he said the words over and over.”
+In distressed tones, he said the words over and over.”

 Nobody believed the boy’s terrible prophesy about their classmate Peter Sutcliffe.